 Tip 7: Check your school’s appliances, such as computers, fridges and kitchen equipment, to see how their energy efficient they are (Eco powered).
 Computers in schools are commonly found to be using large amounts of energy because running costs have not been previously known.

 In addition to making immediate changes, why not venture into making more permanent alterations to items that require replacement or improvement, such as inefficient lighting that can be changed into more energy efficient LED’s, or slow computer systems swapped to Ethernet powered devices that allow them to run faster and for less money.
-ELe powered computers and lighting systems are proud to offer a high standard of energy efficiency, and on average (based on previous installations at schools in the North West UK – See case studies on our website) have saved at least 70% on electricity bills and running costs.
+ELe powered computers and lighting systems are proud to offer a high standard of energy efficiency, and on average (based on previous installations at schools in the North West UK – Read more about our Education Projects) have saved at least 70% on electricity bills and running costs.
 In a school environment our systems are ideal, as they provide a safer, lower voltage, lower energy wasting solution to existing devices, which allow for more money to be saved that can be spent on teaching resources and even training teachers themselves!

 Funding support for schools is available from Salix Finance who provides interest-free government funding to the public sector to improve energy efficiency and reduce carbon emissions.